"Learning and living the Mediterranean"

 - Regional Integration and Transformation

 The EU has become a role model of regional integration.
-How is the dynamic architecture of European institutions, including European Neighbourhood Policy, functioning?
+How is the dynamic architecture of European institutions functioning, including the European Neighbourhood Policy?
 To what extent do the Arab League or the Union for the Mediterranean follow a similar logic of regional integration?
 How can we explain differences in the Southern Mediterranean since the Arab Spring?

 - Mediterranean Politics and Societies